Sarab Al Ani

 Shiri Goren is a Senior Lector in Hebrew.
 Her areas of specialization include modern Hebrew literature, Israeli culture, Yiddish literature, gender and queer theory, the novel, and film theory.
 She is the co-editor of Choosing Yiddish: New Frontiers of Language and Culture (Wayne State University Press, 2012), which includes her essay on the last work of (Yiddish) prose by Hebrew author David Vogel.
 Her current book project, Creative Resistance: Literary Interventions in the Israeli-Palestinian Conflict, explores how violence affects real and imagined spaces in Israel of recent years and focuses on novels by the writers Orly Castel-Bloom, Gabriella Avigur-Rotem, Ronit Matalon, Sayed Kashua and Eshkol Nevo, as well as films, documentaries and performance arts.
 She teaches Israeli Society in Film [Hebrew]; Israeli Identity and Culture: 1948 to the Present; Dynamics of Israeli Culture; Conversational Hebrew: Israeli Media; Israeli Narratives; and modern Hebrew language courses.
 Before coming to the U.S., she was a journalist and senior editor of news magazines on Israeli television and radio.

-Farkhondeh Shayesteh is a Senior Lector in Persian and the coordinator of the Persian program.
+Farkhondeh Shayesteh is a Senior Lector in Persian and Persian Program Coordinator at Yale.
 She holds a PhD in Persian Studies and Master's Degrees in Applied Linguistics and Middle Eastern Studies.
-Her interests include modern Persian literature, literary translation, and Iranian cinema.
+Her research interests include modern Persian literature, literary translation, and Iranian cinema.
 The significance of Persian language, literature, and cinema in the formation, reinforcement, and exploration of identity is of particular interest to her.
 She draws on her training in applied linguistics and second language acquisition, in addition to her research on modern Persian literature, to inform her approaches to language pedagogy, and she is also an ACTFL certified OPI tester and rater.
 Her recent projects feature the application of Western theories and concepts to the analysis of Persian literature.

 Etem Erol is a Lector in Turkish.
 His research interests are in modern Middle East history, Islam in Anatolia, and comparative economic history.
 He teaches elementary, intermediate, and advanced Modern Turkish, as well as courses in Ottoman Turkish and Paleography.